-Magnus Thor Torfason is an Associate Professor at the University of Iceland School of Business, where he heads the interdisciplinary masters program in Innovation and Entrepreneurship.
+Magnus Thor Torfason is the Dean of the School of Social Sciences as well as a Professor of Innovation and Entrepreneurship at the University of Iceland.
 Magnus previously held a position in the Entrepreneurial Management Unit at Harvard Business School, where he taught the MBA Courses “The Founders’ Dilemmas” and “The Entrepreneurial Manager”.

 His research focuses on how behavior is influenced by the social structure of individuals and organizations.
 One research stream explores how social networks and group identities jointly affect adherence to informal societal rules and norms of behavior.
-Another research stream examines norms and their violation within exchange networks, including VC investment networks and transactions using electronic currency.
+Another research stream examines norms and their violation within exchange networks, including VC investment networks, transactions using electronic currency, as well as in social entrepreneurship and impact investing.
 In a third stream, Magnus has examined the birth and death of network weaving organizations – organizations whose main purpose is to provide connections between other actors.

 Several of Magnus’s research projects rely on electronic trace data generated in online interactions, and he has a deep interest in both the methodological questions associated with the analysis of large scale electronic data sets and the theoretical questions associated with studying behavior in environments that are not considered “real” in the conventional sense.